 Ease of Use

 We thought these sound machines would all be relatively easy to use.
-While they all come with only a handful of buttons and icons that seem intuitive, most of them requiring toggling through all the options in a rotation, so you have to flip through the sounds multiple times to find what you want.
+While they all come with only a handful of buttons and icons that seem intuitive, most of them require toggling through all the options in a rotation, so you have to flip through the sounds multiple times to find what you want.
 You may not know what it is or how to get back to it should the sound be changed at any given point.
-Without any information on the device (which is true for most of them), you are sort of flying blind, and we didn't think that was the best choice, even if it likely kept costs low.
+Without any information on the device (which is true for most of them), you are flying blind, and we didn't think that was the best choice, even if it likely kept costs low.

 Everyone wants different features depending on their goals for using a sound machine.
-A night light might feel like a great feature for those with younger infants as it can help you see better when providing nighttime feeding.
+A night light might feel like an excellent feature for those with younger infants as it can help you see better when providing nighttime feeding.
 Or, your little one might relax quicker with a ceiling projector show.
-While the primary goal of a sound machine is to help create a peaceful environment conducive to sleep, that doesn't mean you need to settle for a boring white noise maker with no bells and whistles.
+While the primary goal of a sound machine is to help create a peaceful environment conducive to sleep, that doesn't mean you need to settle for a dull white noise maker with no bells and whistles.
 In fact, we disliked the basic noise machine in this lineup, not for its lack of features but for the harsh pitches of its sounds.

 Alternatively, the Skip Hop Owl has almost every feature a parent might want, including a nightlight you can dim, a ceiling projector with stars, lullabies, nature sounds, and timers.
 However, during testing, compared to the competition, we felt this option didn't do anything very well.
-The sounds are sort of sub-par, and the ceiling projection isn't strong enough to show more than fuzzy light blobs on the ceiling and walls.
+The sounds are sub-par, and the ceiling projection isn't strong enough to show more than fuzzy light blobs on the ceiling and walls.

 — Wendy Schmitz